karledenstal/moonborn-docs/src/content/docs/reference/features.md

 - All 700+ vanilla lines are re-voiced
 - 500+ new dialogue lines
 - Adds back in cut quest *Animal Pelt Collection* with updated script + Hunterborn support.
+- Once every 3 days you can ask Aela if she's got any ingredients/animal pelts for you.
+  - You can ask her for alchemy ingredients she might've found.
+  - You can ask her for any ingredients found from animals.
+  - You can ask her for any pelts she might have gotten from hunting.

 ## Idle dialogue